 Yellowjackets, Paper Wasps, and Hornets at a Glance

-| Species | Appearance | Nest Style & Location | Aggression | Colony Size |
+| Species | Appearance | Nest Style | Aggression | Colony Size |

 |---|---|---|---|---|

-| Yellowjacket | Compact, bright yellow-and-black, smooth abdomen | Underground burrows, wall voids, dense shrubs | Very high — pursues threats 50+ feet | 1,000–5,000+ |
+| Yellowjacket | Compact, bright yellow-and-black, smooth | Underground burrows, wall voids | Very high — pursues threats 50+ feet | 1,000-5,000+ |

-| Paper wasp | Slender, long-legged, brownish with yellow/red markings | Open umbrella-shaped combs under eaves, railings, furniture, light fixtures | Moderate — stings only when nest is directly disturbed | 20–200 |
+| Paper wasp | Slender, long-legged, brownish-yellow | Open umbrella combs under eaves, railings | Moderate — stings when nest is disturbed | 20-200 |

-| Bald-faced hornet | Large, black with white facial markings | Enclosed gray football-shaped nests in trees, eaves, utility boxes | Extremely high — defends a 3-foot perimeter | 400–700 |
+| Bald-faced hornet | Large, black with white face markings | Enclosed gray football-shaped nests in trees | Extremely high — defends a 3-foot perimeter | 400-700 |

-| Red wasp | Reddish-brown, similar build to paper wasp | Small open combs on porches, fences, outdoor furniture | Moderate to high | 50–200 |
+| Red wasp | Reddish-brown, similar to paper wasp | Small open combs on porches, fences | Moderate to high | 50-200 |

-| Ground hornet (cicada killer) | Large, black and yellow, solitary | Individual burrows in garden soil and sandy areas | Low — solitary, rarely stings humans | Solitary |
+| Ground hornet (cicada killer) | Large, black-and-yellow, solitary | Individual burrows in garden soil | Low — solitary, rarely stings | Solitary |

 How to Remove Wasp Nests by Location